SriD647/Agenda-Planner-WEB-API/README.md

 Please follow the following steps to install a local copy of project:<br>

-1. Copy the following HTTPs link of the remote repository: `https://github.com/SriD647/Week11-Homework.git`<br>
+1. Copy the following SSH link of the remote repository: `git@github.com:SriD647/Unit-2-Project.git`<br>

 2. Use the following command on terminal to create local directory on your computer at a location of your choice.
 This directory will host the local repository.
  <br><br>``mkdir filename``<br>